sktime/sktime/README.md

 ## :speech_balloon: Where to ask questions

 Questions and feedback are extremely welcome!
-We strongly believe in the value of sharing helps publicly, as it allows a wider audience to benefit from it.
+We strongly believe in the value of sharing help publicly, as it allows a wider audience to benefit from it.

 | Type                            | Platforms                               |
 | ------------------------------- | --------------------------------------- |